← Docs

 The shape

-1. agent calls chiefmo_launch_product → launchPack + signed reviewUrl + approval-gated publishActions
+1. agent calls chieflab_launch_product → launchPack + agentGuide.firstResponseScript (renders inline in chat) + approval-gated publishActions + signed reviewUrl (away-from-IDE fallback)

-2. user clicks reviewUrl, approves → action.status: "awaiting_approval" → "approved"
+2. user approves in chat (approve <channel>) → action.status: "awaiting_approval" → "approved"

-agent calls chiefmo_send_approved_email → real Resend messageId
+agent calls chieflab_send_approved_email → real Resend messageId

 → POSTs to webhookUrl if you set one

-Step 1 — chiefmo_launch_product
+Step 1 — chieflab_launch_product

 The wedge tool.
 Call it the moment the user has shipped something and asks for help with launch / users / marketing / Product Hunt / launch graphics / launch email / "what to do after launch."